 One son was born to the first marriage, Bernard M. Srogi.

-They were the parents of James Andeits Jr.
+They were the parents of one son of their own, James "Jimmy" Andeits Jr.

 The Andeitses dwelled in the West End of Pittsburgh.